- ALGORITHM: The type of mesh algorithm used ("finite-difference" is currently the only available option).

 Metal boundary conditions are used to specify boundaries that behave as a Perfect Electric Conductor (PEC).
 The component of the electric field parallel to a metal (PEC) boundary is zero; the component of the magnetic field H perpendicular to a metal (PEC) boundary is also zero.
 Metal boundaries are perfectly reflecting, allowing no energy to escape the simulation volume along that boundary.
 In the FDE solver, metal BC is the default setting .

 Perfect Magnetic Conductor (PMC) boundary conditions are the magnetic equivalent of the metal (PEC) boundaries.
 The component of the magnetic field H parallel to a PMC boundary is zero; the component of the electric field perpendicular to a PMC boundary is also zero.

 Periodic BC should be used when both the structures and EM fields are periodic.
-Periodic boundary conditions can be used in one or more directions (i.e. only in the x direction) to simulate a structure which is periodic in one direction but not necessarily other directions.
+Periodic boundary conditions can be used in one or more directions (i.e. only in the x-direction) to simulate a structure that is periodic in one direction but not necessarily in other directions.

 Bloch BC should be used when the structures and the EM fields are periodic, but a phase shift exists between each period.
 Bloch boundary conditions are used in FDTD and propagator simulations predominantly for the following two simulations: